Questions for a Resilient Future

 Join us for an evening of fascinating dialogue exploring the questions: How far should we go to bring back lost species? and Mind and morality: where do they meet?

-Welcome by Ana Porzecanski, Director of the Center for Biological Conservation, American Museum of Natural History
+Welcome by Ana Porzecanski, Director of the Center for Biodiversity and Conservation, American Museum of Natural History

 How far should we go to bring back lost species?